armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

 Countries rich in natural resources are easy targets for populists:
 "Our country has so much (oil, diamonds, whatever) that we should all be rich!
 Put me in power and I'll make it happen!"
-But economies that focus on extractive natural resources suffer from the *resource curse:* the jobs pay little and don't result in transerable skills, the society increases its reliance on imported industrial machinery and expertise to improve margins,
-and as a result, wealth gets concentrated at the top.
+But economies that focus on extractive natural resources suffer from the *resource curse:* the jobs pay little and don't result in transferable skills, the society increases its reliance on imported industrial machinery and expertise to improve margins, and as a result, wealth gets concentrated at the top.
 Those who benefit therefore have no incentive to develop new sources of income, even though the rest of the populace stays poor.
 This situation  is the exact *opposite* of what an economy needs to establish itself through import substitution (as explained in [Jane Jacobs's *The Economy of Cities*]({% post_url book_summary/2021-09-30-economy-cities %})).